Japan election: Shinzo Abe set for record tenure

 Mr Abe won his first seat in parliament in 1993.
 Appointed to the cabinet for the first time in October 2005, he was given the high-profile role of chief cabinet secretary.

 When he became prime minister a year later, he was seen as a man in the image of predecessor Junichiro Koizumi - telegenic, outspoken and with a similar popular appeal to voters.

-This change in law is being debated in parliament and has been met with significant opposition from the Japanese public, who have staged vocal protests.
-China and South Korea have also opposed it.
+This controversial change in law was approved by Japan's parliament but encountered significant opposition from the Japanese public, China and South Korea.

-After taking office, he paid a visit to the controversial Yasukuni Shrine, which commemorates Japan's war dead including war criminals, angering neighbours.
+Mr Abe has visited the controversial Yasukuni Shrine, which commemorates Japan's war dead including war criminals, on several occasions, angering regional neighbours.

 China-Japan relations chilled over such issues, as well as the continued dispute over islands in the East China Sea.